diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 the table, including its metadata and its data, is deleted.
 It bears repeating that since the` initial LOAD performed a move operation`, and the DROP performed a delete operation, the data no longer exists anywhere.

-An external table behaves differently.
-You control the creation and deletion of the data.
+An external table behaves differently. `You control the creation and deletion of the data`.
 The location of the external data is specified at table creation time:
 ```sql
 CREATE EXTERNAL TABLE certain_external_table (dummy STRING) LOCATION '/user/tom/certain_external_table';
 LOAD DATA INPATH '/user/tom/data.txt' INTO TABLE certain_external_table;
 ```
-With the EXTERNAL keyword, Hive knows that it is not managing the data, so it doesn’t move it to its warehouse directory.
+With the EXTERNAL keyword, Hive knows that it is not managing the data, so it `doesn’t move it to its warehouse directory`.
 Indeed, `it doesn’t even check whether the external location exists at the time it is defined`.
 This is a useful feature because it means you can create the data lazily after creating the table.

-When you drop an external table, Hive will leave the data untouched and only delete the metadata.
+When you drop an external table, Hive will leave the data untouched and `only delete the metadata`.

 **So how do you choose which type of table to use?**
 `In most cases, there is not much difference between the two (except of course for the difference in DROP semantics), so it is a just a matter of preference.` `As a rule of thumb, if you are doing all your processing with Hive, then use managed tables, but if you wish to use Hive and other tools on the same dataset, then use external tables`.
 A common pattern is to use an external table to access an initial dataset stored in HDFS (created by another process), then use a Hive transform to move the data into a managed Hive table.
-This works the other way around, too; an external table (not necessarily on HDFS) can be used to `export data from Hive` for other applications to use.
+This works the other way around, too; `an external table (not necessarily on HDFS)` can be used to `export data from Hive` for other applications to use.
-Another reason for using external tables is when you wish to associate multiple schemas with the same dataset.
+Another reason for using external tables is when you wish to `associate multiple schemas with the same dataset`.

 #### Partitions and Buckets
 Hive organizes tables into partitions—a way of dividing a table into coarse-grained parts based on the value of a partition column, such as a date.